-- 13.1 The Provider will estimate the costs for the proceedings that it administers under this procedure in accordance with the applicable Provider Rules.
-Such costs will cover the administrative fees of the Provider and for the Expert Panel, and are intended to be reasonable. - 13.2 The Complainant shall be required to pay the filing fee as set forth above in the "Complaint" section, and shall be required to submit the full amount of the Provider estimated administrative fees and the Expert Panel fees at the outset of the proceedings.
-Fifty percent of that full amount shall be in cash (or cash equivalent) to cover the Complainant's share of the proceedings and the other 50% shall be in either cash (or cash equivalent), or in bond, to cover the registry operator's share if the registry operator prevails. - 13.3 If the Panel declares the Complainant to be the prevailing party, the registry operator is required to reimburse Complainant for all Panel and Provider fees incurred.
+- 134.2 The Complainant shall be required to pay the filing fee as set forth above in the "Complaint" section, and shall be required to submit the full amount of the Provider estimated administrative fees and the Expert Panel fees at the outset of the proceedings.
+Fifty percent of that full amount shall be in cash (or cash equivalent) to cover the Complainant's share of the proceedings and the other 50% shall be in either cash (or cash equivalent), or in bond, to cover the registry operator's share if the registry operator prevails. - 134.3 If the Panel declares the Complainant to be the prevailing party, the registry operator is required to reimburse Complainant for all Panel and Provider fees incurred.
 Failure to do shall be deemed a violation of the RRDRP and a breach of the Registry Agreement, subject to remedies available under the Agreement up to and including termination.

-14. Discovery/Evidence
+145. Discovery/Evidence

-- 14.1 In order to achieve the goal of resolving disputes rapidly and at a reasonable cost, discovery will generally not be permitted.
-In exceptional cases, the Expert Panel may require a party to provide additional evidence. - 14.2 If permitted, discovery will be limited to that for which each Party has a substantial need. - 14.3 Without a specific request from the Parties, but only in extraordinary circumstances, the Expert Panel may request that the Provider appoint experts to be paid for by the Parties, request live or written witness testimony, or request limited exchange of documents.
+- In order to achieve the goal of resolving disputes rapidly and at a reasonable cost, discovery will generally not be permitted.
+In exceptional cases, the Expert Panel may require a party to provide additional evidence.
+Whether and to what extent discovery is allowed is at the discretion of the Panel, whether made on the Panel's own accord, or upon request from the Parties. - 145.2 If permitted, discovery will be limited to that for which each Party has a substantial need. - 145.3 Without a specific request from the Parties, but only lin extraordinary circumstances, the Expert Panel may request that the Provider may appoint experts to be paid for by the Parties, request live or written witness testimony, or request limited exchange of documents. - 15.4 At the close of discovery, if permitted by the Expert panel, the Parties will make a final evidentiary submission, the timing and sequence to be determined by the Provider in consultation with the Expert Panel.

-15. Hearings
+156. Hearings